dhruv-ahuja/Password-Manager-GO/README.md

 # Introduction
 This is my first project in Go, a password manager application.
 A humble attempt at execution of an idea I've had for some time now.
-The application can save, view and edit credentials.
+The application can save, view, edit and delete credentials.
 You can add multiple credentials for a single website.
 A simplistic textual interface is used to get things done.

 # How Does It Work
 When you first start the application you are prompted to make a master password.
 The app has four main functions: